Pre-Reading & Letter Recognition

 Learning to read and write is based on an awareness of the printed word.
 Children learn that the spoken word is broken down into small individual units of sound (phonemes).
 Each of these sound patterns is represented by a set of symbols that are the letters of the alphabet.
 These letters can be blended together to form a word (phonics).
 The teacher will help the early learners get ready to read by reading aloud to her students every day from a large variety of materials, both fiction and nonfiction.
 She will point out how print goes from left to right and that pages are read left to right also.
 The children will learn that each book has a cover, title and author.
 They will predict what might happen next in a story or tell what they liked best or didn’t like about the story.
 The children will learn to recognize the letters of the alphabet and the sounds (phonemes) each makes.

 Just as learning to count and read are important skills, understanding the fascinating world of science is an essential skill.
 Through investigation, observation and discovery, student gain a greater knowledge and appreciation of God’s world.
 As young learners, the students eagerly participate in the age appropriate hands-on, interactive science process.
 Science learning experiences will be coordinated with the Unit Topic and may include investigations ranging from magnets to bubbles, insects to volcanoes, or nature walks.

-Our Young Learners class will be introduced to their Bible lessons through Bible story time, daily devotionals, and prayer time.
+Our Pre-K 3 class will be introduced to their Bible lessons through Bible story time, daily devotionals, and prayer time.
 They will also participate in weekly chapel on Wednesdays where the young students will learn about corporate worship time through the reading of God’s word and fun, interactive Bible skits.